How La Partage and En Prison Rules Benefit Roulette Players

 3

-In the event of a win, the double-imprisoned bet moves one level up and transforms into a single-imprisoned bet.
-The player must essentially win twice in a row to release their original wager from the double-imprisonment.
+In the event of a win, the double-imprisoned bet moves up one level and becomes a single-imprisoned bet.
+The player must win twice in a row to release their original wager from double imprisonment.

 4

-In the event of a third consecutive zero, the double-imprisoned wager becomes triple-imprisoned if house rules allow.
-If not, it loses automatically without the option to release it on successive spins.
+If a third consecutive zero appears, the double-imprisoned wager becomes triple-imprisoned, provided house rules allow it.
+Otherwise, it loses automatically without any chance of release on subsequent spins.

 Impact on Players’ Expected Value

-Roulette wheels contain green zero pockets for a reason and it is not to give you extra betting opportunities.
-The addition of the zero enables the house to retain a fixed percentage of players’ total wagers in the long term.
-Said percentage represents the house edge, i.e. the mathematical advantage the casino holds over its patrons.
+Roulette wheels contain green zero pockets for a reason, and it is not to give you extra betting opportunities.
+The addition of the zero allows the house to retain a fixed percentage of players’ total wagers in the long term.
+This percentage represents the house edge, that is, the mathematical advantage the casino holds over its patrons.

-The house edge is always grinding against roulette players regardless of what betting system they use.
-No strategy or betting pattern can possibly help them overcome the negative expectation inherent to this game of chance.
+The house edge is always working against roulette players, regardless of what betting system they use.
+No strategy or betting pattern can help them overcome the negative expectation inherent in this game of chance.

 Expected Value in Single-Zero Roulette